Working with hospitals, retailers and other businesses to increase healthy food options in Hawai‘i communities.

 The task force was charged with developing policy recommendations and proposed legislation for the 2013 legislature.
 The task force ultimately identified twelve recommendations in a report submitted to the Legislature.
 When implemented together, these recommendations could profoundly reshape Hawaii’s school, work, community, and health care environments, making healthier lifestyles obtainable for all Hawai‘i residents.

-The OPTF is no longer bound by statute to convene, however, concerned citizens, public health professionals, physicians and other health care providers comprised within the task force continue to convene and push a policy agenda each year.
+The OPTF is no longer bound by statute to convene, however, concerned citizens, public health professionals, physicians and other health care providers to convene and push a policy agenda each year.
 This year the OPTF has transitioned to the HIPHI and is convened and facilitated by HIPHI staff.